turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 - [The jQuery docs for other AJAX functions](https://api.jquery.com/category/ajax/)
 - The existing AJAX feature in the front-end codebase

+AJAX isn't unique to jQuery, and it's not all that unique as a concept.
+It's really just how we refer to the request->response->process cycle in JavaScript.
+API consumption you've done in the Ruby is basically the same thing.
+Asynchronicity is what makes it feel so different.

+There are other libraries that include AJAX functionality, and other libraries that are only for AJAX. `fetch()` is also trying to become a thing, but isn't included in any draft ES standard.

 ### Checks for Understanding

 - What are some use cases for AJAX?
-Name some features that will require an AJAX request to complete.
+Name some cards from your current project that will require an AJAX request to complete.
 - What information do you need before you can make an AJAX request?
 - How do you access the response from the request?